-Applicants to and students enrolled at Divine Word College will adhere to the following:
+Applicants to Divine Word College will be required to observe the following guidelines:

-- 1. All SVD candidates applying to formation with the Divine Word Missionaries at Divine Word College must complete a four-page medical report and submit the report as part of the admissions application.
+- 1. All fulltime students (except as noted in #6) must complete a four-page medical report and submit the report as part of the admissions application.
 The first three pages include a self-report of individual and family medical history.
-The final page must be completed by a physician during a routine physical exam performed within the last year before the start of classes at Divine Word College.
-All medical conditions, physical and psychological, that are reported on the medical report will be evaluated on a case-by-case basis.
-Applicants with certain symptoms of specific medical conditions may not qualify for a seminary formation program sponsored by our religious community. - 2.
-Applicants who are Divine Word Missionaries, members/candidates of other religious institutes or diocesan priests/seminarians have already demonstrated they meet the medical requirements for membership in their organizations.
-Therefore, they are not required to submit a medical report prior to admission.
-However, international students are asked to submit the medical report so the Health Services Coordinator is aware of any medical needs. - 3.
-Non-SVD Candidates living in the United States are exempt from the four-page medical report during the admissions process.
-However, after acceptance, each student submits the College's MMR/TB Form to the Admissions Office and/or Health Services Coordinator. - 4.
-All students must have two verified MMR vaccinations after their first birthday.
-Usually these are noted as MMR or separate vaccinations to Rubella (red measles), Mumps and German Measles on the vaccination record.
-Laboratory evidence of immunity (Rubella and Rubella titers and Mumps IgG immune status) is acceptable in lieu of vaccination records.
+The final page must be completed by a physician during a routine physical exam performed within the last year before the start of classes at Divine Word College. - 2.
+The physician's report must include a list of the applicant's immunizations. - Fulltime students (twelve credit/contact hours or more) must have two verified MMR vaccinations after their first birthday.
+Usually these are noted as MMR or separate vaccinations to Rubeola (red measles), Mumps and German Measles on the vaccination record.
+Laboratory evidence of immunity (Rubeola and Rubella titers and Mumps IgG immune status) is acceptable in lieu of vaccination records.
 The signature and office stamp of physician or immunizing official must be affixed to all records.
-Individuals born before 1957 are not required to have these immunizations unless there is laboratory evidence of no immunity. - 5.
-All international students are required to have a Tuberculosis (TB) test completed in the United States within one year of their arrival if they are from a country noted as high risk by the Center for Disease Control (CDC).
-If they are known to be positive or have current positive results, a chest X-ray with a copy of the report is required. - 6.
-If the student fails to provide documentation of the MMR vaccines, the student can enroll in classes for one semester.
+Individuals born before 1957 are not required to have these immunizations unless there is laboratory evidence of no immunity. - All international students are required to have a TB test completed in the United States within the past year.
+If they are known to be positive or have current positive results, a chest X-ray with a copy of the report is required. - 3.
+If the physician's report fails to include the above noted immunizations, the applicant can be accepted to Divine Word College for one semester.
 During that semester, the student must obtain the required immunizations.
-The College's Health Services Coordinator will assist the student to complete the immunizations.
-The student's immunization record must be up-to-date by the start of the following semester; otherwise, the student will normally not be allowed to enroll for a second semester.

-- 7. While not required, the meningitis vaccine is recommended.
+The College's Health Service Coordinator will work with the student to complete the immunizations.
+The student's immunization record must be up-to-date by the start of the following semester; otherwise, the student will normally not be allowed to enroll for classes that semester. - 4.
+While not required, the meningitis vaccine is recommended.
 As indicated on the medical form, applicants should talk with their physician or nurse practitioner about this vaccine.
-Upon arrival at Divine Word College, the Health Services Coordinator will give all new students information about the advantages and disadvantages of the vaccine.
-Other recommended vaccines include those for chicken pox, hepatitis B and tetanus. - 8.
-All students living on-campus must have health insurance.
-If applicants do not have insurance, they must purchase a student plan from Divine Word College when they arrive for the start of their first semester.
-Students living off-campus are recommended to have health insurance, but it is not required.
-If they do not have coverage, they are eligible to register for the plan offered by Divine Word College provided they have the funds to pay the premium.
+Upon arrival at Divine Word College, all new students will be given a brochure about the advantages and disadvantages of the vaccine.
+Other recommended vaccines include those for chicken pox, hepatitis B, tetanus and pertussis (whooping cough).